alexstarbuck/ai-therapist-wiki/docs/03-ai-therapist-competition.md

 #### Consortium Collaboration

-Partnering with academic institutions like the College of Electrical Engineering and Computing (FER) can enhance the AI component of your project, while collaboration with psychotherapy organizations ensures clinical validity.
+Partnering with academic institutions like the College of Electrical Engineering and Computing (FER) will enhance the AI component of our project, while collaboration with psychotherapy organizations ensures clinical validity.

 ---
 ## Preliminary Competitor Landscape – Early Read

-### What’s Wrong With the Others (based on your testing)
+### What’s Wrong With the Others (based on our testing)

 - **Low technical quality** (Serena crashes, UI flaws, bad UX);
 - **Gimmicky or paywall-heavy** (Earkick, Mindspa, etc.);